rtbrick/bngblaster/docs/intro.md

 targeted for max scaling with small resource footprint, simple to use and easy to integrate in our test automation infrastructure.

-The BNG Blaster is able to simulate more than hundred thousand PPPoE subscribers including IPTV, L2TPv2, QoS, forwarding verification and convergence testing capabilities.
+The BNG Blaster is able to simulate more than hundred thousand PPPoE and IPoE subscribers including IPTV, L2TPv2, QoS, forwarding verification and convergence testing capabilities.

 * *High Scaling:* > 100K sessions
 * *Low CPU and Memory Footprint:* < 100MB memory for 16K sessions